t-ewing/portfolio/index.md

 - Python (8+ years)
 - C (4+ years)
 - MATLAB (4+ years)

+Included in my low-level programming skillset is programming in assembly and interpreting dissassembly, particularly with the **Thumb-2 Instruction Set** for ARM.

 I also have experience in **Swift** for iOS app development and **Java** for desktop and Android development.
 I have used **C++** and **Csound** when undertaking using the JUCE framework for audio programming, as well as **Pure Data** for patching complex audio systems.